-"My research experience has absointegral part of my undergraduate education here.
+"My research experience has absolutely been an invaluable and integral part of my undergraduate education here.
 It's also had a direct impact in defining my future goals."
-Sunjin
+Sunjin and Biochemistry

-Suniin Lee
+Sunjin Lee

-Hometown Vancouver, WA

-Major Molecular Biophysics and Biochemistry
+Hometown Vancouver, wA Major Molecular Biophysics

 Extracurriculars "Aside from scientific research, I love to pursue my interests in classical music.
 I play oboe with a couple of different chamber groups and orchestras, and also enjoy playing in pit orchestras for operas."